nnamon/crossctf-2018-challenges/finals/challenges/babyrsa3/README.md

 1 more speedup to consider:
-p and q should ideally have approximately equal length, so instead of considering all possible bit masks, you only consider masks that allows p and q to not differ by too many bits.
+p and q should ideally have approximately equal length, so instead of considering all possible bit masks, you only consider masks that allows p and q to not differ by too many bits initially.

 [ECM]: https://www.alpertron.com.ar/ECM.HTM